mRcSchwering/magic-soup/docs/tutorials.md

 Each protein contains information about its encoding CDS on the genome and its domains which are a list made up of [CatalyticDomains][magicsoup.containers.CatalyticDomain], [TransporterDomains][magicsoup.containers.TransporterDomain], and [RegulatoryDomains][magicsoup.containers.RegulatoryDomain].
+See docs of [Cell][magicsoup.containers.Cell], [Proteins][magicsoup.containers.Protein] and domain object docs to see which attributes are available.

 ![](./img/transcriptome.png)

 _[Cell][magicsoup.containers.Cell] information is used to visualize transcriptome with domains color labeled by domain type.
-5'-3' shown above the genome, reverse-complement below.
+5'-3' shown above the genome, reverse-complement below._
-See [figures 2](./figures.md#2-transcriptomes) for more examples._

 ### Genome size